The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Quantitative Results

 \subsection{Effects of Additional Variables}

 Beyond the primary effects considered in our study, we also investigate the effect of participants' dispositional trust levels on decisions and perceptions (RQ5) and the effect of our interventions on learned trust (RQ6).
-We include a detailed discussion of these results in \autoref{sec:result_overflow}, along with a discussion of the differences between dispositional and learned trust and the relationship between a participant's gender and their decisions and perceptions.
+We include a detailed discussion of these results in \aptLtoX[graphic=no,type=html]{Appendix~\ref{sec:result_overflow}}{\autoref{sec:result_overflow}}, along with a discussion of the differences between dispositional and learned trust and the relationship between a participant's gender and their decisions and perceptions.

-\paragraph{Does dispositional trust affect decision-making and fairness perception measures?} As discussed in \autoref{sec:stats}, we include a measurement of a participant's dispositional trust in AI as a fixed effect in our linear models.
+\paragraph{Does dispositional trust affect decision-making and fairness perception measures?} As discussed in \aptLtoX[graphic=no,type=html]{\S\ref{sec:stats}}{\autoref{sec:stats}}, we include a measurement of a participant's dispositional trust in AI as a fixed effect in our linear models.
 The effects and their significance were generally not consistent across models.
 Overall, we find that dispositional trust does not affect fairness perception in the case of direct bias, but it indeed leads to a significantly higher perceived fairness in the case of indirect bias, that is, participants with higher levels of dispositional trust were also less able to recognize indirect bias.
 Additionally, we find higher dispositional trust in AI was associated with making less fair decisions by relying more on the biased model.
 This is in line with previous findings that a person's dispositional trust significantly affects their reliance on a machine~\cite{merritt2008dispositional}.
 However, we find that this effect is alleviated after including disclosures, both in the case of direct and indirect model bias.

 \paragraph{Do explanations and disclosures affect self-reported learned trust?} In addition to the fairness perception, decision-making fairness and quality measures discussed above, we additionally consider the effect of the explanation and disclosure interventions on learned trust when compared to dispositional trust in AI generally.
 We find that our interventions generally have no effect on learned trust ratings in models exhibiting direct bias, except for explanations leading to significantly lowered feelings that the AI system works well.
 When model biases are indirect, full disclosures with explanations (or sometimes full disclosures without explanations) lead to a drop in learned trust.
 Lastly, explanations alone and full disclosures alone also lead to an increase in the predictability of the underlying model in the case of indirect bias but not in the case of direct bias.